 Best use: Heavy duty hammock camping, long hikes, backpacking

 The Tentsile Stingray Tree Tent isn’t your average hammock tent.
 This tent is designed to lay completely flat on the bottom, much like a traditional tent, while being suspended in the trees.
-It does this with the help of two aluminum, Featherlite poles that support the weight of up to three adults.
+This hammock tent is not just heavy duty and durable, but also has the ability to carry around a lot of weight.
+Credit its two aluminum, Featherlite poles that support the weight of up to three adults.

-Hennessy Hammock Safari Deluxe
+Hennessy Hammock Safari

 Dimensions: 11 feet long

 Best use: Backpacking, camping, hiking

 This Hennessy Hammock Safari was built with space in mind.
 It’s the Hennessy series’ deepest and widest hammock, making it the perfect choice for people on the upper side of weight scale and couples.
 It comes with a detachable rain fly, support ropes, and a sack to hide away your stuff.
 The weight limit is 350 pounds, and like the other Hennessy hammocks it boasts an easy setup and durable quality.